-Some business risks that catch us off guard are overconfident or traditional analysis methods.
+Some business risks that catch us off guard are overconfidence or traditional analysis methods.
 The possible reasons are:

 - We have analysed the potential risks.

-- Then, we have built the installation system: the procedure process following the recommendations.
+- Then, we built the installation system: the procedure process following the recommendations.

 - We have operated safely for n years – whatever n is.
 However, this reasoning is misleading because the absence of a failure does not prove that the precautions were correct or even sufficient.